 Grandparent Volunteers are Golden!

 Is your committee struggling to get volunteers?
-You may have a relatively (boom boom) untapped resource right at your fingertips – Grandparent Volunteers!
+You may have a relatively untapped resource right at your fingertips – Grandparent Volunteers!

-These days it’s not uncommon for families to have both Mum and Dad working full-time and many Grandparents are taking on the role of stand-in caregiver for their grandchildren.
+These days it’s not uncommon for families to have both Mum and Dad working full-time.
+As a result many Grandparents are taking on the role of stand-in caregiver for their grandchildren.
 This means that they’ll possibly be around your school or club already.

 This is a group of people who have the advantage of having time on their side.
 Time to contribute, time to learn new skills and time to fill in the gaps that working Mums and Dads often can’t and it’s not unusual for retirees to be looking to keep themselves busy.
 Sounds like a perfect match to me!

 You should never underestimate the value of Grandparents.
 They can bring years of experience and learning as well as a new perspective to the way we look at things.
 Don’t forget patience – something many of ‘us’ struggle with!